MonkeyDluffy20/statistics_notes/README.md

 As a Data Scientist or Analyst you should deeply understand the statistics.
-I learned day by day I created this document.
+I learned and created this document.
 So, anyone can see and go through this document as it is easy to learn and provides a fundamental and deep understanding.